TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>The native object including the Array case which could be the result of JSON parsing.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Types/InheritEnumerationKeys.md">InheritEnumerationKeys</a></dt>
-  <dd>Allows to create the object with same key as reference enumeration.</dd>
+  <dd>Allows to create the object with same keys as reference enumeration.</dd>

   <dt>PartialBy</dt>
   <dd>Makes specified properties of base type optional.</dd>